storj/docs/src/pages/dcs/how-tos/acronis-integration-guide/index.md

 updatedAt: 2023-07-18T12:51:17.003Z
 docId: GhGW4KaBkd428zJ51EIdp
 pageTitle: Integration guide for connecting Storj to Acronis
-description: Get started integrating Acronis with Storj for cost effective cloud backup and storage.
-Our guide provides step-by-step instructions to connect your Acronis Cyber Infrastructure to Storj.
-Read now!
 ---

 ## Integration guide for connecting Storj to Acronis